-Straight after return from Australia Elder hits the road and do another tour with Spirit Caravan, how often do you tour?
-And how did you keep yourself in form during such long journeys?
+Straight after return from Australia, Elder hits the road and do another tour with Spirit Caravan, how often do you tour?
+And how do you keep yourself in form during such a long journeys?

 We’ve been touring pretty much constantly since Lore came out in February and we’ll keep up that schedule for a little while still.
 Unfortunately, we don’t really do anything to keep ourselves in shape during those long tours… where it’s possible, we sleep as much as we can and try to eat a decent meal, but there’s really nothing in the way of exercise to be had.
 Luckily we’re still young enough that we can abuse our bodies for a few more years, I hope!

-Next year is tenth anniversary of Elder, how would you sum up an experience you have gained on your way from “Elder” debut album to “Lore”?
+Next year is tenth anniversary of Elder, how would you sum it up?

 Our journey with Elder has been the most rewarding one of my life and has validated the notion that music is the thing I live for.
 It’s been very gratifying and extremely fun.
 Keeping a band together across time and space is a very challenging exercise and touring full time has taught me a few lessons about myself and my relationships to other people, but I consider the entirety of it quite valuable.

 I have two standard questions nearly for everyone.
-First of all please tell a story of one of your favorite song in the album.
+First of all, please tell a story of one of your favorite song on the album.

 “Compendium” is definitely one of my favorite songs and I really love it because it was written by the band together, which usually doesn’t happen (I am normally the principal songwriter).
 It was the first song that was written for Lore and one where we decided to make a decisive break with the past and move in a stranger, more progressive direction, and I remember discussing what that might mean for our future and fanbase, but eventually saying ‘fuck it’, we have to do what we want to do.
 We played the song live a few times before recording but it never felt entirely right, but one day something changed and we were able to rewrite the middle passage and everything clicked.
 I remember feeling certain that we were on the right track with the direction of our new material.

-And next one is about more influential book you read in school – what is it?
+And next one is about influential book you read in school – what are they?